 Asia:—> Thailand, Vietnam, Cambodia, Laos (so far!).

 - Challenges: Finding freelance clients to fund their lives. (who doesn’t though right?)

-- Finances: Online workshop Dream: Reboot , Kindle Book: Bottles to Backpacks, Freelance clients: Filemaker database developer designer, freelance writing.
+- Finances: Online workshops to help would-be travellers, kindle ebooks, Freelance clients: Filemaker database developer designer, freelance writing.

 - Budget: $100 / day or $16.60 per person per day

 - Where To Find Them Online: Twitter: Mom@edventuremama, Dad @edventuredad, Hannah @edventuregirl ,Gabe @edventuredude